coq/coq/CONTRIBUTING.md

 - Our [Discourse forum][Discourse].

-In particular, our Discourse forum has several non-English categories that have yet to find their public, so do not hesitate to advertize them to people you know who might not be at ease with English.
+In particular, our Discourse forum has several non-English categories that have yet to find their public, so do not hesitate to advertise them to people you know who might not be at ease with English.

 Other active places to answer questions include the [Coq-Club][]